Search by Provider Name

 PARENT EDUCATION PROGRAM

-Court-approved parent education class teaches parents about children's development and how it relates to divorce, the emotional impact of divorce or separation, developmental stages of children, and expected reactions to divorce.
-Also teaches skills parents can use to minimize stress and help children cope, guidelines for reducing conflicts and solving custody issues out of court, and recognizing when a child needs special help and where to find resources.
+Provides court-approved parent education classes that teaches parents about children's development and how it relates to divorce, the emotional impact of divorce or separation, developmental stages of children, and expected reactions to divorce.
+Also teaches skills that parents can use to minimize stress and help children cope, guidelines for reducing conflicts and solving custody issues out of court, and recognizing when a child needs help and where to find resources.
 All participants who successfully complete the program will receive a Certificate of Completion.
 Child care not provided.

 2051 Kaen Road